jacksonh/manos/README.md

  - **High performance and scalable.**  Modeled after tornadoweb, the technology that powers friend feed, Manos is capable of thousands of simultaneous connections, ideal for applications that create persistent connections with the server.

  - **An easy to use, high performance template engine** Manos comes bundled with a designer friendly templating language.
-Just beause the template engine is easy to use, doesn't mean its slow though.
+Just because the template engine is easy to use, doesn't mean its slow though.
 Manos's template engine precompiles your templates to IL so there are no startup costs and templates are rendered lightning fast.

  - **Testing built in** from the beginning making things testable was a primary concern on Manos.
 This means you can easily Mock just about any object in the Manos stack, making testing your application dead simple.